Dr Roddy Brett

 Research interests

-I am interested in political violence, particularly mass collective violence, its causes and consequences and how it shapes state institutions and societies more broadly speaking.
-I am also interested in how states, collective actors and international actors seek to overcome this violence.
-In this regard, my interest is in when, how and why peace negotiations take place, and what their ultimate consequence might be.
-I am specifically interested in transitional justice mechanisms and whether, if at all, they might shape the path out of protracted mass violence and towards intergroup reconciliation.
-I work as a scholar, as well as a senior practitioner, including in the past with the United Nations - leading an investigation into the delegations of victims that participated in the recent peace talks between President Santos and the FARC-EP guerrilla (Colombia) - and with Norwegian Ministry of Foreign Affairs in Guatemala, as well as with human rights organisations, such as the Centre for Human Rights legal Action (CALDH), Guatemala.
+As a postgraduate, I trained in Politics (University of London, 2002) and Social Anthropology (University of Cambridge, 1993).
+My current research focuses on political violence perpetrated within the confines of civil war and internal armed conflict, and particularly on mass collective violence, its causes and consequences and how it shapes state institutions and societies more broadly speaking.
+I am also interested in the mechanisms and processes employed by states, societies, collective groups and international actors to overcome political violence.
+In this regard, my interest is in when, how and why peace negotiations take place and under which conditions transitional justice mechanisms are employed, and what their ultimate consequence might be.
+I am specifically interested in how survivors and victims shape peacemaking and transitional justice mechanisms and whether their participation might shape the path out of protracted mass violence towards intergroup reconciliation.
+I work as a scholar, as well as a senior practitioner, including in the past with the United Nations - leading an investigation into the victims' delegations that participated in the 2012-2016 peace talks between President Santos and the FARC-EP guerrilla (Colombia).
+I worked with the United Nations and the Norwegian Ministry of Foreign Affairs in Guatemala, as well as with human rights organisations, such as the Centre for Human Rights legal Action (CALDH), Guatemala.
 With CALDH, I was part of the original team that prepared the investigation and body of evidence for the trial for genocide and crimes against humanity of former de facto president, General Efrain Rios Montt, in which Rios Montt was convicted for 80 years for said crimes in 2013.

-At the moment, I am working on four projects:
+At present, I am working on four projects:

-Firstly, I have just been awarded a large ESRC research grant, entitled 'Getting on with it': the Micro-dynamics of Post-Accord Intergroup Relations, which will commence in September 2021 and run until 2024.
-As Principal Investigator, I will direct the project, which will track and analyse the mechanisms and narratives that individuals, groups and communities employ to address and cope with the legacy of political violence and manoeuvre through everyday post-accord life through multi/mixed methods and a comparative ethnographic approach.
-The project investigates how civilians in Colombia, Lebanon and Northern Ireland navigate the everyday complexities of post-accord life, exploring whether and, if so, how local agency plays a role in sustaining or undermining peace when formal interventions fail to reach communities, or, if they do, wield little impact.
-Theorising the micro-dynamics of post-accord intergroup relations, we develop a robust evidence base to investigate how, if at all, intergroup coexistence and reconciliation matter for sustainable peace.
+Firstly, from 2021-2024, I led a large ESRC research grant, entitled 'Getting on with it': the Micro-dynamics of Post-Accord Intergroup Relations.
+As Principal Investigator, I directed the project, which tracked and analysed the strategies and narratives that individuals, groups and communities employ to address and cope with the legacy of political violence and manoeuvre through everyday post-accord life.
+The project employed multi/mixed methods and a comparative ethnographic approach in order to investigate how civilians in Colombia, Lebanon and Northern Ireland navigate the everyday complexities of life in the wake of egregious violence, exploring whether and, if so, how local agency plays a role in sustaining or undermining peace when formal interventions fail to reach communities, or, if they do, wield little impact.
+I am leading the development of our research in a series of publications, theorising the micro-dynamics of post-accord intergroup relations.
+I am also developing a follow-on project that will consolidate our database of hyper-local level agency.

-I am also working with the charity Never Such Innocence as a member of their Board of Advisors.
+I work with the charity Never Such Innocence as a member of their Board of Advisors.
 NSI was established in 2014 with the aim of giving children and young people a voice on violent conflict and to shape national policy and international humanitarian law relative to young people and conflict (www.neversuchinnocence.com).

 Projects and supervisions